jkjitendra/X_Cloned_Upgraded_Projects/README.md

-This project helps understand the various aspects of css, js, animations undertaken by any website for its creation, and upgrading it in a new way possible.
+This project helps understand the various aspects of css, js, animations undertaken by any website for its creation, and recreating it by raw HTML CSS JavaScript.